 A person who has suffered damage to their lumbar/sacral nerves may lose some function in their legs as well as limited or complete loss of bladder, bowel and sexual function.

 At Jefferies Solicitors, we take great pride in helping victims of spinal injuries get the compensation they deserve for their injuries.
-A compensation claim covers so much more than the initial pain and suffering, but allows victims access to specialist treatments they need to aid in their recovery, covers any financial loss if they are no longer able to work and helps cover the costs of any modifications throughout the home.
+A compensation claim covers so much more than the initial pain and suffering; it allows victims access to specialist treatments they need to aid in their recovery, covers any financial loss if they are no longer able to work and helps cover the costs of any modifications throughout the home.

 If you have suffered a spinal cord injury (SCI) contact the expert spinal injury solicitors at Jefferies and get your compensation claim started today.
 It costs nothing to enquire and all claims are handled on a no win, no fee basis.
 Your best interests and the best interests of your family are at the heart of everything we do.